KenjiAu-Creator/React-git-branch-merge/README.md

 # React Git Branch Merge
 This practice is apart of the TECHCareers Software Developer program.
-This practice is meant to showcase hwo to use the pull, merge and conflict resolution tool on Github.
+This practice is meant to showcase how to use the pull, merge and conflict resolution tool on Github.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).